← Back to Topics

 Key Takeaways

-1. General basis rules apply: Standard basis rules apply to QSBS, with some special provisions
+1. General basis rules apply: Standard basis rules are applicable to QSBS, with specific adaptations for certain situations.

-2. Basis cannot be less than FMV: For property exchanges, basis cannot be less than fair market value of property exchanged
+2. Basis cannot be less than FMV: For property exchanges, the tax basis is set at a minimum equal to the fair market value of the property exchanged.

-3. Holding period generally tacks: For gifts, death, and certain exchanges, holding periods include the transferor's period
+3. Holding period generally tacks: For gifts, death, and certain exchanges, the holding periods include the transferor's period.

-4. Section 1045 has special rules: No tacking for Section 1045 rollover purposes
+4. Section 1045 has special rules: Section 1045 rollover purposes do not allow for tacking of holding periods.

-5. Partnership rules are entity-level: Partnership must hold QSBS for the required period
+5. Partnership rules are entity-level: The partnership must satisfy the holding period requirement for QSBS.

-6. "More than 5 years" means 5+ days: Must hold at least 5 years and 1 day for pre-applicable date stock
+6. "More than 5 years" means 5+ days: The holding period must exceed 5 years by at least one day for pre-applicable date stock.

-7. Basis for limits excludes post-issuance additions: Contributions to capital after original issuance don't count for 10-times-basis calculation
+7. Basis for limits excludes post-issuance additions: Contributions to capital post-original issuance do not count towards the 10-times-basis calculation.

 Sources and Citations